ddmngz/CuldWiki/Lion_Fight.md

 ## Fighting Ends

+* Switch
 * Lions highwalk at each other, Monk goes in between breaking them up, gives them Cabbages, continue from cabbages!! :)
+	* Note, the cabbage approaches will be skewed so that the lions don't bump into each other (so like CM will do middle -> far right -> right)